HardcoreJosh/JoshieGo/README.md

 of value network which is crucial for final performance.
 Rather, JoshieGo aims to build practical and strong Go engine with acceptable time and affordable hardware.
 The value network of JoshieGo is trained and fine-tuned purely with publicly available data using supervised learning without obvious overfitting.
-In fact, the author of JoshieGo does not believe the original AlphaGo paper can be replicated by ordinary person due to the expansive self-play data generation stage for training value network.
-Policy network and APV-MCTS are implemented as described in AlphaGo paper, with the exception that we do not use a fast roll-out policy.
+Policy network and MCTS are implemented as described in AlphaGo paper, with the exception that we do not use a fast roll-out policy.

 ## How to play